gaehlerm/SoftwareEngineering/README.md

 ## About this book
 // move to preface?

 Writing a book about software development is hard.
 Harder than writing a book about physics or math.
 Physics and math are accurate sciences and you can derive all your formulas.
 Software engineering on the other hand it not an accurate science.
-There are some best practice rules but it is never really clear wether you may apply one rule or another.
+There are some best practice rules but it is never really clear whether you may apply one rule or another.
 The best example is naming of variables, functions and classes.
 There is no right nor wrong.
-There are only tradeoffs.
+There are only trade offs.
 I can only give you some general rules of thumb and you'll have to figure out yourself how to apply them.
 This will take practice and preferably you'll work together with some more experienced coworker who can help you in case you have any questions.
 This book tries to be a manual, but ultimately you'll have to learn for yourself how to apply the recommendations written in here.

 # 5. Single responsibility principle

 Every object does exactly one thing.
 Everything is done by exactly one object.

-There are different definitions of the Single Responsability Principle (SRP).
+There are different definitions of the Single Responsibility Principle (SRP).
 I don’t think the differences between them really matter.
 It is much more important that you get the idea behind it.

 The SRP is probably one of the most important topics in this book and in all of software development.
 It says that every piece of code should have exactly one task.
 It is the foundation to write readable code.

 ## Do not Repeat Yourself

-// DRY does not always have to be obeyed that stricty.
+// DRY does not always have to be obeyed that strictly.
 Repeat yourself until it is clear what the acronym should be.

 You should not copy paste code.
 This violates the Do not Repeat Yourself (DRY) principle, unless you immediately remove the duplication.
 As you have duplicated code, something is not done by exactly one object but rather by two.
 Instead write a function and use the function from now on.
 This covers most cases violating the SRP.

 The DRY principle also applies to processes like building your project.
 If you have to repeat your steps there is something wrong.
 Instead you should automate the whole process.
 //97-things-every-programmer-should-know chapter 63

 // See 97-things-every-programmer-should-know chapter 42.
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
-Clean them up immediately. -> where did I write something similar before? -> chapter automatization?
+Clean them up immediately. -> where did I write something similar before? -> chapter automation?

 The other cases are code that emerged as a duplication over time.
-Frequently, one piece of logic is needed at several different places and due to the lack of knowledge is reimplemented several times.
+Frequently, one piece of logic is needed at several different places and due to the lack of knowledge is re-implemented several times.
 This kind of duplication has to be refactored out relentlessly.

 // remark that switch case statements are a frequent source of SRP violation.